On perturbations of woven pairs of frames: Woven pairs for the scaled canonical dual frame.

-The purpose of this section is to apply Thm. \ref{epa} to thi particular case.
-Specifically, we shall show that for a greater ratio $\frac{B_\cF}{A_\cF}$ we can determine an interval of positive numbers $\alpha$ which guarantee that the pair $(\cF,\alpha\cdot \cF^\sharp)$ is woven, where we denote $\cF^\sharp$ to the dual canonic frame of $\cF$.
+The purpose of this section is to apply Thm. \ref{epa} to this particular case.
+Specifically, we shall show that for a greater ratio $\frac{B_\cF}{A_\cF}$ we can determine an interval of positive numbers $\alpha$ which guarantee that the pair $(\cF,\alpha\cdot \cF^\sharp)$ is woven, where we denote $\cF^\sharp$ to the canonical dual frame of $\cF$.

 \begin{theorem} Let $\cF=\{f_i\}_{i\in I}$ a frame for $\hil$ with bounds $0<A_{\cF}\leq B_{\cF}$.
 If $\frac{B_{\cF}}{A_{\cF}}<4$, then for every $\alpha>0$ which satisfies $B_{\cF}-\sqrt{A_{\cF}B_{\cF}}<\alpha<2A_{\cF}$, $(\cF,\alpha\cdot \cF^\sharp)$ is a woven pair. \end{theorem} \begin{proof} According to Thm. \ref{epa} we need to prove that under our hypothesis, we have that